bharathsudharsan/ML-Model-Combining/README.md

 ## Table of Contents

-## Algorithms to Combining ML Models
+## Algorithms for Combining ML Models

 ## Devices and Datasets for Experiments

-Below are the Chosen heterogeneous devices on which distributed ML model training is performed then combined using 7 combining methods.
+**Devices:** Distributed, ubiquitous IoT Devices in the real world have heterogeneous hardware specifications.
+To replicate this scenario, the devices chosen to carry out the distributed training, given in below Table, contains 10 resource-constrained MCU boards (B1-B10) and 5 CPU devices (C1-C5).

 |                                                                       | Board\#: **Name**      | **Specs: Processor flash, SRAM, clock (MHz)**  |
 | :-------------------------------------------------------------------- | :--------------------- | :--------------------------------------------- |